 Villa Tugendhat was built deliberately with a view facing the city of Brno.

-The Tugendhats fled Brno in 1938, anticipating World War II’s threat.
-The villa – a significant part of Brno’s Jewish heritage – was restored to its original appearance in 2012, as was Greta’s family home opposite – the art nouveau style Löw-Beer Villa.
+The Tugendhats fled Brno in 1938, anticipating the threat of World War II.
+The villa – a significant part of Brno’s Jewish heritage – was restored to its original appearance in 2012, as was the Art Nouveau-style Löw-Beer Villa opposite, Greta’s family home.

 Brno conceals an underground labyrinth